pab1it0/adx-mcp-server/devcontainer-feature/adx-mcp-server/README.md

 ## Dependencies

-This feature requires:
+This feature automatically installs the following dependencies:
 - `ghcr.io/devcontainers/features/docker-in-docker` - For Docker container support
 - `ghcr.io/devcontainers/features/azure-cli` - For Azure Data Explorer authentication and operations

-These dependencies must be explicitly included in your devcontainer.json file.
+You don't need to explicitly include these in your devcontainer.json file.

 ## Options